sccn/sccn.github.io/tutorials/09_source/Model_Settings.md

 the right column, while the left column shows channel labels from the template channel file associated with the head model.
 Arrows in both columns indicate electrodes with the same labels in the other column.
-If your channels' label do not correspond to the International 10-20 System labels used in the template montage, press the *Pair channels* button and choose the nearest channel to each of your dataset channels in the template montage.
+If your channels' labels do not correspond to the International 10-20 System labels used in the template montage, press the *Pair channels* button and choose the nearest channel to each of your dataset channels in the template montage.

-When you press *OK*, the function will perform the optimal linear 3-D warp (translation, rotation, and scaling) to align your channel montage to the template montage associated with the head model.
+When you press *Ok*, the function will perform the optimal linear 3-D warp (translation, rotation, and scaling) to align your channel montage to the template montage associated with the head model.
 The result will be shown in the channel montage window (see below).
 You may press the *Labels on* button to toggle the display of your